 11. You've Recently Welcomed A New Child

 Every parent knows that adding a new member to the family means new responsibilities.
 After you and your new little one settle in at home, take a few minutes to call your agent and let them know you've welcomed a child into the family.
 They will discuss necessary changes to your health and life insurance with you.

 12. Your Child Has Gone Off To College

 After the shock of your "baby" graduating high school wears off, call your agent to talk about getting your new college student covered while they're away working for their next diploma.
 CFM offers contents policies for students who may live in dorms or rent a space to live in during the school year.
 In fact, your homeowners policy may even extend coverage to your children up to a certain amount while they're away from home.

 13. You've Purchased A New Car

-Just like with buying a new house, buying a new car requires new insurance.
-You'll need to contact your agent to cancel your auto insurance policy on your old car if you've sold or traded it in and get coverage for your new set of wheels.
-Don't forget, if you have a lienholder on the car you just purchased, let your agent know their information, as they'll need to be added on your auto insurance policy.
+Just like with buying a new house, buying a new car requires updated insurance.
+You'll need to contact your agent to cancel your auto insurance policy on your old vehicle if you've sold or traded it in and get coverage for your new set of wheels.
+Don't forget that if you have a lienholder on the car you just purchased, let your agent know their information, as they'll need to be added to your auto insurance policy.
 Don't forget to package your home and auto insurance with CFM to keep you and your budget happiest.

 14. You Have A New Teen Driver On Your Hands